Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 |

 The block details shows the following information about the block.
-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

 - **Block**: the first six characters of the block hash.
 You can click Copy |copy| to copy the entire hash.
 - **Finalised** or **Rejected**: status of the block.